brikrey67/js-ajax/readme.md

 The `$.ajax()` method makes our asynchronous call to the server using `XMLHttpRequest` and returns a Promise: an object that represents some future value.
 If our HTTP Request is successful, it'll call `.done()`, if it isn't then it'll call `.fail()`.

 ### The API Response
 But how do we access the JSON object we saw in the browser before?
-By passing in an argument to the anonymous function callback.
+By passing in an argument to the anonymous callback.
 The `$.ajax` call returns a response that you can then pass in as an argument to the promise.

 ```js
 .done((response) => {